mohamedaminebenzid/code-challenge-cart-api/CONTRIBUTING.md

 ## Feedbacks

--I liked the fact that you can use your favourite technical stack and you could focus on the most relevant aspects
+- I liked the fact that you can use your favourite technical stack and you could focus on the most relevant aspects

--I did not get the point behind the cart status BUILDING
+- I did not get the point behind the cart status BUILDING

--At first glance, the challenge looks easy but I guess there is some pitfalls :)
+- At first glance, the challenge looks easy but I guess there is some pitfalls :)
   I'm looking forward to know your point of view about the identifiable requests for core development that should be addressed